 Applications undergo a competitive review process.
 A Foundation invitation to submit an application in no way guarantees funding of that request.
-The Foundation receives a multitude of grant requests for worthwhile projects every year.In a typical year, we are able to provide some level of funding to about 50% of the requests.
+The Foundation receives a multitude of grant requests for worthwhile projects every year; unfortunately we cannot fund every worthy request.
 The volume of funding requests received also precludes providing individual critiques of unsuccessful requests.

-To see recent grants awarded to organizations in your state or community, please visit our Community News Releases section and look for your state.ˆTop
+To see recent grants awarded to organizations in your state or community, please visit our Community News Releases section and look for your state.

-The Foundation requires that an organization be located in a community served by Union Pacific Railroad, is a 501(c)(3) public charity as identified by the IRS, or Municipality, and falls within one of the two areas of interest outlined below.
+The Foundation requires that an organization be located in a community served by Union Pacific Railroad, is a 501(c)(3) public charity as identified by the IRS, or municipality requesting funds exclusively for public purposes, and falls within one of the two areas of interest outlined below.

 The Foundation generally will not consider a request from/for: